veeso/termscp/docs/misc/README.deb.txt

 Termscp is a feature rich terminal file transfer and explorer, with support for SCP/SFTP/FTP/S3.
 Basically is a terminal utility with an TUI to connect to a remote server to retrieve and upload files and to interact with the local file system.
-It is Linux, MacOS, FreeBSD and Windows compatible.

 Features: